In The Future

 A High Wind in Jamaica by Richard Hughes - I’ve linked a review which says almost everything I’d want to say … except I wouldn’t characterise this as a comedy — it has unexpectedly dark shadows for the time it was written, and although the children in the story may not understand, it’s uncomfortably obvious for many adult readers what the author is hinting at.
 Just brilliant.
 Lord of the Flies with girls, pirates and subtlety.

-The Wind on the Moon by Eric Linklater - a wonderful adventure story for children.
+The Wind on the Moon by Eric Linklater – a wonderful adventure story for children.
 It’s brilliant bedtime reading, dark, but with those with derring-do always win out.
 Truly random in places, and I loved it for that and for being a book with girl-heroes.
-(Somehow those were thin on the ground when I was younger; though I still love Biggles and the other boy-hero things I read, I’d LOVE to record more adventures for girls that did not take place largely in haberdasheries or ballrooms.)
+(Somehow those were thin on the ground when I was younger; though I still love Biggles and the other boy-hero things I read, I’d LOVE to record some adventures for girls that did not take place largely in haberdasheries or ballrooms.)